 Peritoneal cancer is a rare cancer.
 It develops in a thin layer of tissue that lines the abdomen.
 It also covers the uterus, bladder, and rectum.
 Made of epithelial cells, this structure is called the peritoneum.
 It produces a fluid that helps organs move smoothly inside the abdomen.

-Sometimes people confuse peritoneal cancer with intestinal or stomach cancer.
-And it's not the same thing as cancers that spread (metastasize) to the peritoneum.
-Peritoneal cancer starts in the peritoneum.
-So it is called primary peritoneal cancer.
+Peritoneal cancer is not the same as intestinal or stomach cancer.
+Nor is it to be confused with cancers that spread (metastasize) to the peritoneum.
+Peritoneal cancer starts in the peritoneum, and hence is called primary peritoneal cancer.

 Peritoneal cancer acts and looks like ovarian cancer.
 This is mainly because the surface of the ovaries is made of epithelial cells, as is the peritoneum.
 Therefore, peritoneal cancer and a type of ovarian cancer cause similar symptoms.
 Doctors also treat them in much the same way.